 The exclusion zone around the Fukushima Daiichi Nuclear Power Plant has been designated a restricted area.

 The Japanese authorities are carrying out comprehensive checks to monitor radiation in the area surrounding Fukushima and to monitor possible contamination of water, and food and produce.
 They impose strict controls where necessary.
-There continue to be reports about leaks of contaminated water.
 These reports are being monitored by UK government scientists.
 Any significant change in the current situation will be reported on this page.

 Although the situation at Fukushima will remain of concern for some time, the risks are gradually declining.